opendocsg/opendoc-supreme-court-judgements/2019_SGHC(I)_6/report.md

 1       Judgment was given on 14 March 2019 in _B2C2 Ltd v Quoine Pte Ltd_ \[2019\] SGHC(I) 03 (“the Judgment”) following the trial of this action.
 The action succeeded both in breach of contract and breach of trust but, for the reasons given in \[254\]–\[257\] of the Judgment, I held that the plaintiff (“B2C2”) was not entitled to an order for specific performance.
 Its remedy lay only in damages.

 2       I invited the parties to liaise to seek to agree on an Order giving effect to the Judgment.
-This they were unable to do and travelling drafts were prepared indicating the areas of dispute.[\[note: 1\]](#Ftn_1) Having reviewed these drafts, I directed the Registry to issue a letter on 8 April 2019 which stated:
+This they were unable to do and travelling drafts were prepared indicating the areas of dispute.[^1] Having reviewed these drafts, I directed the Registry to issue a letter on 8 April 2019 which stated:

 Subject to anything the parties wish to submit to the contrary, the Court proposes first to deal with the following issues: